FHICT-Owen/ICAP/docs/Testing_Report.md

 - GET: https://aks.odb-tech.com/market/listings
 - GET: https://aks.odb-tech.com/relations/friendrequests

 The test is set up to run on with 250 users per engine and a total of 6 engines at once.
 The stress test duration is 5 minutes with 1 minute of ramp up time.
 I made this test to verify that the Horizontal Pod Autoscaler will scale up pods when pods hit more than 10 requests per second per pod.
+Below is a video of how the pods scale up very agressively with the current Autoscaler and deployment settings.

+<video src="./Media/2024-01-18 06-15-20.mp4" width="800" controls></video>